lortordermur/sfcalcsheet/README.md

 Not without flaws so far.
 SFCalcSheet uses some pretty fancy OpenDocument features and formatting, and therefore cannot be guaranteed to fully function in every office software.
 Apart from LibreOffice it has been tested in the following:

 * **Google Sheets**: Completely functional after post-v0.09 fixes.
+Visual glitches with framed cells.
+* **Microsoft 365**: Near-completely functional after post-v0.10 fixes.
+The only broken parts are the display of star color temperature and the height of word-wrapped cells.
+* **Collabora Office**: Based on current LibreOffice, both the Android and desktop versions work flawlessly and without visual glitches.
 * **SoftMaker Office**: Completely functional but calculator headings don’t show, as well as some background colors in random places.
-* **Collabora Office**: Based on current LibreOffice, both the Android and desktop versions work flawlessly and without visual glitches.
 * **AndrOpen Office**: Outdated OpenDocument support, only partly functional.

 Alas, those glitches cannot be fixed without breaking SFCalcSheet in LibreOffice.